amirongit/notecode/elasticsearchInAction.md

 - "_source" property is used to suppress or limit returned fields
     - boolean is passed to suppress or allow whole document
     - array of field names is passed to specify included fields
-    - source object is passed to specify included & excluded fields
+    - source-object is passed to specify included & excluded fields
-    - is able to work with wild cards
+    - is able to work with wildcards
 - "fields" property is used to specify present fields (expects array of field names)
     - causes fields to return inside arrays
-    - is able to work with wild cards
+    - is able to work with wildcards
-- "script_fields" property is used to generate fields on the fly (expects script field object)
+- "script_fields" property is used to generate fields on the fly (expects script-field-object)
 #### Searching Across Indices & Data Streams
 - index boost object
     ```